Fonta1n3/FullyNoded/Docs/Q-and-A.md

 #### Further Question : If I add an xpub I assume I need to rescan.
 Does rescanning take hours/days on a pi?
 It depends how far back you want to rescan, you can set any custom date to scan from.
 If it's 2gb ram and a full rescan it'll prob take ~two hours? <br/>
 N8r: about 4 hrs on pi3

+#### Question : Can I use a pruned node with FN?

+Of course, I use with pruned only.
+There is a few areas where a pruned node lacks the functionality needed that FN requires, so it smartly checks for that and if the node is pruned it falls back on `Esplora` over Tor v3; essentially only for parsing every input in your transactions for the verifier, if one of the inputs does not belong to you we fall back on `esplora` to fetch the raw transaction associated with that `txid`

+just set `prune=550` in your `bitcoin.conf` when you go to get the `rpc` credentials.
+A pruned node only needs 500 megabytes.